-This work showed that different stay-green QTLs affected different traits such as TE and the capacity to extract water.
+This work showed that different stay-green QTLs affected different traits such as transpiration efficiency and the capacity to extract water.
 However, the effect of QTLs on these traits was dependent on the value of these traits in the recipient background.
-This shows the importance of precisely deciphering the mechanisms underlying drought tolerance QTLs, such as stay-green, and their value in recipient backgrounds before undertaking costly introgression work.
-However, this study also shows that completing at least some exploratory QTL introgression work can provide powerful genetic tools that can contribute to deciphering these mechanisms more precisely and assessing the variation in values of different QTLs across a range of diverse genetic backgrounds.
+This shows the importance of precisely deciphering the mechanisms underlying drought tolerance QTLs, like stay-green here, and their value in recipient backgrounds, before undertaking costly introgression work.
+However, this study also shows that completing at least some exploratory QTL introgression work can provide powerful genetic tools that can contribute to more precisely deciphering these mechanisms and assessing the variation in values of different QTLs across a range of diverse genetic backgrounds.